objectivehtml/Channel-Data/README.md

 	$response = $builder->get();

 Or you can skip the response and just grab the results.
 If a model has been defined, a `Collection` will be returned.
-Otherwise, an array of objects will be returned.
+Otherwise, an array of standard objects will be returned.

+	$response = $builder->result();

 ### Select